How choosing the Best Magento Hosting Provider can impact my business?

 This will help you clarify the size and scope of hosting architecture that might be required.
-Since Google Analytics averages the data so you can’t find detail of each second.
+Since Google Analytics averages the data so you can’t find the detail of each second.

-This is the reason, you need to contact your current hosting provider for Apache or NginX logs (or raw log files if they don’t provide this) to understand the time slices of requests received.
+This is the reason, you need to contact your current hosting provider for Apache or Nginx logs (or raw log files if they don’t provide this) to understand the time slices of requests received.